-The request-nsid clause determines whether the local server will add a NSID EDNS option to requests sent to the server.
+The request-nsid clause determines whether the local server adds a NSID EDNS option to requests sent to the server.
 This overrides request-nsid set at the view or option level.

-The send-cookie clause determines whether the local server will add a COOKIE EDNS option to requests sent to the server.
+The send-cookie clause determines whether the local server adds a COOKIE EDNS option to requests sent to the server.
 This overrides send-cookie set at the view or option level.
 The named server may determine that COOKIE is not supported by the remote server and not add a COOKIE EDNS option to requests.

-statistics-channels Statement Grammar
+4.2.17 statistics-channels Statement Grammar

-statistics-channels Statement Definition and Usage
+4.2.18 statistics-channels Statement Definition and Usage